l4u/api-documentation/content/v1/users/followers.md

 Following a user requires the user to be logged in and authenticated with the `write` scope.

-### Response, if the user was followed
+### Response

 <%= headers 204 %>

-### Response, if the user was not able to be followed

-<%= headers 422 %>
-<%= json message: "You cannot follow yourself." %>

-The following errors are possible reasons:
+The following errors are possible, and will be on the `base` attribute:

 * You cannot follow yourself.
 * You have been blocked from following this member at their request.